Frequently Asked Questions for Parents

 - Do you offer academic support services?

-- Our Success Center program is a federally funded program that provides the kind of individual support a student may need to get the most out of college.
+- Our Center for Teaching and Learning program is a federally funded program that provides the kind of individual support a student may need to get the most out of college.
 There are tutors available for all classes, a writing center and a disability support program.
 Since the program is federally funded, all services are free.

 - What is post-graduation job placement rate?